Interlacing Diffusions: Applications and examples

-We are interested in the construction of a process in $\mathbb{GT}(n)$, so that in particular at each stage the number of particles increases by one.
-We start in the simplest setting of $W^{1,2}$ and in particular the Ornstein-Uhlenbeck case to explain some of the subtleties.
+We are interested in the construction of a process in $\mathbb{GT}(N)$, so that in particular at each stage the number of particles increases by one.
+We start in the simplest setting of $W^{1,2}$ and in particular the Ornstein-Uhlenbeck case to explain some subtleties.
 We will then treat all cases uniformly.

-Consider the two-level process $(X,Y)$ with semigroup $Q_t^{1,2}$ with the $X$ particles evolving as two $OU$ processes being reflected off the $Y$ particle which evolves as an $\hat{L}_{OU}$ diffusion.
-Then since this is an honest Markov process Theorem \ref{MasterDynamics} gives that if started appropriately, the $X$ process in its own filtration is Markovian with semigroup $P_t^{2,OU,\bar{h}_2}$ where
+Consider a two-level process $(X,Y)$ with the $X$ particles evolving as two $OU$ processes being reflected off the $Y$ particle which evolves as an $\hat{L}_{OU}$ diffusion.
+Then, since this is an honest Markov process, Theorem \ref{MasterDynamics} (whose conditions are easily seen to be satisfied) gives that if started appropriately, the projection on the $X$ particles is Markovian with semigroup $P_t^{2,OU,\bar{h}_2}$.
+Here, $P_t^{2,OU,\bar{h}_2}$ is the Doob $h$-transformed semigroup of two independent $OU$ processes killed when they intersect by the harmonic function $\bar{h}_2$:

-with $s_{OU}(x)=e^{x^2}F(x)$ the scale function of the $OU$ process where $F(x)=e^{-x^2}\int_{0}^{x}e^{y^2}dy$ is the Dawson function.
-We note that, although this process is built from two $OU$ processes being kept apart, it is \textit{not two $OU$ processes conditioned to never intersect}.
+where $s_{OU}(x)=e^{x^2}F(x)$ is the scale function of the $OU$ process and $F(x)=e^{-x^2}\int_{0}^{x}e^{y^2}dy$ is the Dawson function.
+We note that, although this process is built from two $OU$ processes being kept apart (more precisely this diffusion lives in $\mathring{W}^2$), it is \textit{not two independent $OU$ processes conditioned to never intersect}.

-However we can initially $h$-transform the $\hat{L}_{OU}$ process to make it an $OU$ process with the $h$-transform given by $\hat{h}_1(x)=\hat{m}^{-1}_{OU}(x)$ with eigenvalue $-1$.
-Now note that,
+However, we can initially $h$-transform the $\hat{L}_{OU}$ process to make it an $OU$ process with the $h$-transform given by $\hat{h}_1(x)=\hat{m}^{-1}_{OU}(x)$ with eigenvalue $-1$.
+Now, note that:

+This, as we see later in Corollary \ref{minimal} is the ground state of the semigroup associated to two independent $OU$ processes killed when they intersect.
+Thus, if we consider a two-level process $(X,Y)$ with the $X$ particles evolving as 2 $OU$ processes reflected off a single $OU$ process, we get from Theorem \ref{MasterDynamics} that the projection on the $X$ particles is distributed as two independent $OU$ processes conditioned to never intersect via a Doob $h$-transform by $h_2$.